 Cahaba River Society believes that all people have a human right to clean, healthy water and to access the uplifting benefits of education and the healing power of nature.
 We commit to this vision as central to our mission and learning journey.

-Our Equity, Diversity and Inclusion (EDI) initiative in 2020 is exploring how Cahaba River Society can advance water equity and do more to ensure that the diverse demographics of our “peopleshed” are reflected in who we serve, learn from, partner with, and are led by, with milestones for accountability.
+Our Equity, Diversity and Inclusion (EDI) initiative is exploring how Cahaba River Society can advance water equity and do more to ensure that the diverse demographics of our “peopleshed” are reflected in who we serve, learn from, partner with, and are led by, with milestones for accountability.

 In the current moment, it’s clear that we can’t take clean, affordable water for granted, nor the beautiful, life-filled places like the Cahaba River that provide us solace and recreation.
 It’s abundantly clear that there are people in our communities who, despite being essential to all of us, lack equitable access to the benefits of clean water, education, and nature.
 As we transform to respond to the pandemic, we will deepen our work for water equity and racial justice as well.